Skip to main content

 After you run your test, visit the Automate dashboard to view your test results as follows:

-All the tests run as part of each spec file are grouped by the browser combination.
-When you click any browser combination, you can see the detailed view that includes video logs, text logs, etc. If any tests run into an error, relevant screenshots are captured in the Screenshots tab.
+All tests in each spec file are grouped by browser combination.
+When you click a browser combination, you see a detailed view with video logs, text logs, and more.
+If any test fails, relevant screenshots appear in the Screenshots tab.

-On your command-line tool, you can see the completed tests along with their current status as the build execution progresses.
-After the tests are executed, you can access the results in the results folder that contains the HTML & JSON files with the build summary.
+On your command-line tool, you see completed tests and their current status as the build runs.
+After execution, test results are saved in the results folder, which contains HTML and JSON files with the build summary.

-Level up your Cypress testing on BrowserStack with Test Observability - with advanced test reporting, debugging, smart failure analysis, and rich insights for your test suites.
+Level up your Cypress testing on BrowserStack with Test Reporting & Analytics - with advanced test reporting, debugging, smart failure analysis, and rich insights for your test suites.

-Test Observabilty works automatically for all users running Cypress v10 and above.
-You can explicitly turn off Test Observability by turning the testObservability flag to false.
-You can explore additional configurations and learn how to use Test Observability for Cypress here.
+works automatically for all users running Cypress v10 and above.
+You can explicitly turn off Test Reporting & Analytics by turning the testObservability flag to false.
+You can explore additional configurations and learn how to use Test Reporting & Analytics for Cypress here.

 Next Steps